 Many different drugs, and drug combinations, are used for chemotherapy.
 Standard ones include:

-Other Chemotherapy Drugs.
-Researchers are investigating whether drugs used to treat other types of cancer may have benefits for brain tumors.
-These drugs include:
+Other Chemotherapy Drugs: Researchers are investigating whether drugs used to treat other types of cancer may have benefits for brain tumors.

-Investigational Targeted Therapies.
-Targeted therapies being tested in clinical trials include:
+Investigational Targeted Therapies: Many different targeted therapies are being tested in clinical trials.
+They include:

 A shunt procedure may be performed to drain fluid.
 Shunts are flexible tubes used to reroute and drain the fluid.

 Anti-seizure medications can interact with some of the chemotherapies used to treat brain cancers, including paclitaxel, irinotecan, interferon, and retinoic acid.
-Patients should discuss these interactions with their doctors.
+People should discuss these interactions with their doctors.

-Physical and occupational therapists can assist with rehabilitation for muscle weakness and speech problems.
+Physical and occupational therapists can assist with rehabilitation for muscle weakness.
 They can also advise on home modifications, assistive devices, and adaptive tools.
 Speech therapists can help address problems with talking and word comprehension.

 Buckner JC, Brown PD, O'Neill BP, Meyer FB, Wetmore CJ, Uhm JH.
 Central nervous system tumors.
 Mayo Clin Proc.
 2007 Oct;82(10):1271-86.